kwkbarker/folderwatcher/README.md

 ## install dependencies

-install python 3.
+install python 3
-install git.
+install git
 ## clone this repository

 navigate in the terminal to the directory where you want the action folder. enter the command: